darcys22/noterepo/lokiwalletledger.md

 ## Linux

-We first have to ensure that we're sufficiently prepared.
-This entails the following:

 This guide assumes you have already initialized your Ledger wallet and thus generated a 24 word mnemonic seed.

-You need to run / use CLI v0.15.0.1, which can be found here or on the downloads page of the official website.

 You need to install the Ledger Monero app.
 In addition, you may have to add some udev-rules.
-A script can be found here.

 Your Ledger needs to be plugged in and the Ledger Monero app should be running.